-Table 21.
-District's Share of WMATA's Operating Budget(Fiscal Years 2012-2016)
+Table 19.
+District's Share of WMATA's Operating Budget (Fiscal Years 2013-2017)

-Source: 2012-2015: The Office of the Chief Financial Officer 2016: The District's Fiscal Year 2016 Approved Budget
+Fiscal Year District's Share of WMATA's Operating Budget

+2013 \$284,851,200

+2014 \$310,411,666

+2015 \$335,702,790

+2016 \$372,213,105

+2017 \$367,170,726

-In order to provide a more predictable source of funding for long-term capital improvement projects, in addition to the debt service contributions described above, WMATA and the Contributing Jurisdictions have entered into the Capital Funding Agreement (effective July 1, 2010, and which expires June 30, 2016), pursuant to which the Contributing Jurisdictions committed to approximately \$5.0 billion of funding (subject to appropriation) (the "Funding Commitment") for WMATA to finance capital improvement projects for the Metro System in Fiscal Years 2011-2016.
-Under the Capital Funding Agreement the District is also obligated to provide for payments for the WMATA lines of credit.
-The WMATA board has approved a one-year extension of the Capital Funding Agreement.
-At the request of the Mayor, on June 7, 2016, the Council adopted emergency legislation authorizing the one-year extension of the Capital Funding Agreement.
-If signed by the Mayor, the emergency legislation would authorize the extension of the Capital Funding Agreement through June 30, 2017.
-The CFO's fiscal impact statement for the proposed emergency legislation indicates that the District's capital contribution for the one-year extension period would be approximately \$92 million.
-This amount is included in the District's Fiscal Year 2017 Proposed Budget and includes approximately \$21.7 million of the District's share of the additional \$58.3 million for capital improvements in Fiscal Year 2017 that WMATA requested from the Contributing Jurisdictions.
-The approximately \$92 million does not include the District's contribution of not more than \$50 million annually in support of the Passenger Rail Investment and Improvement Act ("PRIIA") because funding for PRIIA is outside of the Capital Funding Agreement.
-The District's budgeted contributions for capital outlays for Fiscal Years 2011-2016 are \$397,314,000.
-This amount also does not include the District's contribution of not more than \$50 million annually in support of the PRIIA.
-See "FISCAL YEAR 2016 BUDGET AND FINANCIAL PLAN - Capital Budgeting and Financing."
+Capital Budget.
+In order to provide a more predictable source of funding for long-term capital improvement projects, in addition to the debt service contributions described above, WMATA and the Contributing Jurisdictions have entered into the Capital Funding Agreement (effective July 1, 2010, and which expired June 30, 2016), pursuant to which the Contributing Jurisdictions committed to approximately \$5.0 billion of funding (subject to appropriation) (the "Funding Commitment") for WMATA to finance capital improvement projects for the Metro System in Fiscal Years 2011-2016.
+Under the Capital Funding Agreement, the District is also obligated to provide for payments for the WMATA lines of credit.

+A one-year extension of the Capital Funding Agreement (through June 30, 2017) was approved by the WMATA board and the Contributing Jurisdictions.
+The District's capital contribution for the one-year extension period is approximately \$92 million.
+Such amount is included in the District's Fiscal Year 2017 Proposed Budget.